ohmaruko/full-stack-project-DesignHive/README.md

 ## The instructions on how to run the application locally
 1. Download the data file
 2. Import the data to pgadmin
-3. Install node, nodemon, ejs, express, pg
+3. Install npm
-4. Run the application
+4. Run the application with nodemon